 Prepaid insurance premiums.
-Premiums you pay before you are age 65 for insurance for medical care for yourself, your spouse, or your dependents after you are age 65 are medical care expenses in the year paid if they are:
+Insurance premiums you pay before you are age 65 for medical care after you reach age 65 for yourself, your spouse, or your dependents, are medical care expenses in the year paid if they are:

-- Payable in equal yearly installments, or more often, and - 2) Payable for at least 10 years, or until you reach age 65 (but not for less than 5 years).
+- Payable in equal yearly installments, or more often, and - Payable for at least 10 years, or until you reach 65 (but not for less than 5 years).